zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 For this project, we'll choose to provide it in the AppModule.

 We'll open the AppModule class, import the HeroService and add it to the @NgModule.providers array.

+The providers array tells Angular to create a single, shared instance of HeroService and inject into any class that asks for it.
+Now the HeroService is ready to plug into the HeroesComponent.

+# Update HeroesComponent

+We'll go back to the HeroesComponent class file and deleted the HEROES import and import the HeroService instead.
+Moreover, we'll replace the definition of the heroes property with a simple declaration.